 2022 Horn Farm CSA

-The Horn Farm CSA has been an important way for us to connect with you, our local community, since 2016 when we began our farming internship.
-The internship was designed as a way for people with little to no farming experience to learn to grow a wide range of vegetables for themselves or for market.
+Since 2016, the Horn Farm CSA has been providing local community members with weekly boxes of fresh, chemical-free vegetables and fruits.
+The CSA began in conjunction with our former internship program, which was designed as a way for people with little to no farming experience to learn to grow a wide range of vegetables for themselves or for market.
+In addition to serving as the training ground for our programs, the Horn Farm CSA feeds about 40 families each year.

-We are aiming to offer the same the range and variety of produce items that you have come to enjoy.
-We also hope to provide specialty products that grow in the woods and other semi-wild spaces on the farm.
+Through these partnerships we aim to offer the same range and variety of produce items that you have come to enjoy.
 Here’s what you can expect….